LeparaLaMapara/phd_research/README.md

 ## **7. Expected Contributions**
 - **Novel SSL Techniques:** I aim to develop or adapt SSL techniques for flood prediction.
 - **Improved Flood Prediction Models:** My research will demonstrate how multimodal data and SSL can lead to more accurate and reliable flood predictions.
-- **Open-Source Tools:** I plan to release datasets, code, and pre-trained models for community use.
+- **Open-Source Tools:** I plan to release datasets, code, and foundational models for community use.

 ## **8. Timeline**
 ### **Year 1:**